OscarKhaing/cse15l-lab-reports/lab-report-3.md

 Our operations will mainly be done on this `written_2/` directory.

-## Option 1: grep -r
+## Option: grep -r
-Firstly, I find
+An option we will look into is `-r`, `--recursive`.

+As you can tell, the syntax of grep actually takes in files as the targets to search